 In the area of housing, the Board supported the development of an accessible on-line registry and reference site that both enables consumers to search for and compare housing options in their area and to access extensive resources on accessible housing in general.
-As an outgrowth of this activity, the Board played a key role in the expansion and improvement of the state's "Visitable" Home Tax Credit and is currently working to bring the EasyLiving Home model to Virginia and to establish a Virginia Housing Trust Fund.
+As an outgrowth of this activity, the Board played a key role in the expansion and improvement of the state's "Visitable" Home Tax Credit, worked to bring the EasyLiving Home model to Virginia, and supports creation of a Virginia Housing Trust Fund.

 A recent Board-funded transportation demonstration project developed specialized software to improve the efficiency and expand both point-to-point and fixed route transportation services for people with disabilities and the general population in Southwest Virginia.
 That project and others drew attention to the need for better coordination of regional planning.
 The subsequent Transportation and Housing Alliance grant brought stakeholders and advocates together with experts in planning, housing, and transportation to develop a GIS-based "Toolkit" that localities can use to assess regional needs and plan transportation and housing for people with disabilities in coordination with broader land use.
-A continuation project is now expanding use of the Toolkit to other planning districts around the state.
+A follow-up project stimulated expanded use of the Toolkit by other planning districts around the state, which is continuing.

 The Board's early intervention and education activities address barriers to appropriate services for children with disabilities, particularly their access to the general curriculum and regular education classes and to successful transition from secondary education to higher education and employment.
-It has funded model inclusive day care programs and helped establish model inclusive elementary school classrooms.
+Due to limited resources, the Board has not focused on this area in terms of recent grants but has in the past funded model inclusive day care programs and helped establish model inclusive elementary school classrooms.
 A series of regional printed resource directories for families created with Board support has expanded to cover the entire state and is now available on-line.
-Improvements to transition services and supports have included regional resource "maps", planning information and training for students, families, and educators in underserved areas, and the development of an interactive transition planning computer game.
+Improvements to transition services and supports have included regional resource "maps", planning information and training for students, families, and educators in underserved areas, and the development of a prototype for an interactive transition planning computer game.
+Work in the early intervention and education area over the last year has also occurred within the context of recommendations provided in the 2008 Biennial Assessment and involvement in interagency workgroups addressing these issues.

-To empower meaningful constituent input into education policy, the Board has funded and otherwise supported training to improve the effectiveness of local Special Education Advisory Committees and, in collaboration with the State SEAC, is building a grassroots Virginia Special Education Network to better inform communities on education resources and issues.
-It also works closely with the Virginia Interagency Transition Council and other appropriate panels.
+To empower meaningful constituent input into education policy, the Board has funded and otherwise supported training, now sustained and expanded by other agencies, to improve the effectiveness of local Special Education Advisory Committees.
+In collaboration with the State SEAC, the Board built and manages a grassroots Virginia Special Education Network (VSEN) to better inform communities on education resources and issues.
+Over one thousand parents, educators, transition-aged students, and other concerned citizens are now members of the VSEN.